 Formal Dark Leather

-A dark brown or black leather belt is your starting point for dress belts.
-Keep in mind your leather work shoe colour before deciding on your shade.
-Or take the most sensible route, and opt for a reversible belt with brown and black colour options available to you, at the twist of the buckle.
+A dark brown or black leather belt is the perfect starting point for dress belts.
+Keep in mind your leather shoe colour before deciding on your shade, or for the ultimate in versatility, opt for a reversible belt with brown and black colour options available to you, at the twist of the buckle.

 Tan Weave Belt

-Perfect for smart casual attire (a summer party or dress down Fridays at the office) a tan belt offers the neutral versatility of dark brown but in a lighter shade, which fairs well with both summer neutrals and dark colours.
+Perfect for smart-casual attire such as a summer party or dress-down Fridays at the office, a tan belt offers the neutral versatility of dark brown but in a lighter shade, which pairs well with both summer neutrals and dark colours.

-A cotton collared shirt, dark coloured or earthen tone chinos, and tan shoes (loafers or sandals) are a perfect look.
+A cotton collared shirt, dark coloured or earth tone chinos, and tan shoes (loafers or sandals) are a perfect look.
 Fasten the belt normally, and then play around with belt styling, looping the end through the belt and letting fall down the trouser nonchalantly.
-A better tan style still, is the weave variety, adding a little bit of texture to your trouser, an item that can be hard to jazz-up.
+You may want to consider a weave-style belt too, to add a little bit of texture to your trousers and some pizzazz.

 Coloured Fabric Belt